j-resilient/hash-map--lru-cache/README.md

 A set that can only store integers within a given range.
 Built on an array, where each value is either 'true' or 'false' and the index corresponds to the given value.
+Insert: O(1)
+Delete: O(1)
+Lookup: O(1)
+Space Complexity: Relies on user inputting the maximum allowed value, at best could be O(n), but if there are large gaps between numbers, it could be much worse.
 ## Phase 2: Hashing
 ## Phase 3: HashSet
 ## Phase 4: Linked List